michaelmayer-hpe/Labs/Docker/README.md

 `#` **`docker run -d -p 80:80 -v /data:/data owncloud:latest`**

-Now restart your browser to reconfigure again owncloud, but this time configure the data folder as in the following screen shot:
+Now reload the owncloud congifuration page in your browser, but this time configure the data folder as in the following screen shot:

 ![Owncloud Setup](/Docker/img/owncloud.png)